Codecademy/docs/content/cpp/concepts/user-input/terms/getline/getline.md

 ---
-Title: 'getline()'
+Title: "getline()"
-Description: 'Converts user input into a string delimited by a character, if specified, and then stores it into a variable.'
+Description: "Converts user input into a string delimited by a character, if specified, and then stores it into a variable."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Strings'
+  - "Strings"
-  - 'Characters'
+  - "Characters"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In C++, the **`getline()`** function converts user input into a character-delimited string and stores them in a variable.
 If a delimiting character is not specified, then the entire input will be stored.